Shinogi

 Shinogi is a decorative technique in which you make notches in the surface of the clay.
 It often involves a series of parallel grooves.
 The name refers to the ridge of a Japanese sword: a long line in the blade of the sword that runs from handle to tip.

 This technique is not complicated, all you need is a sharp object and a steady hand.
-A few deep breaths in and out, and supreme concentration … and, who knows, some beginner’s luck?
+A few deep breaths in and out, and extreme focus … and who knows, some beginner’s luck?

 Share this article